Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 - Individualized Treatment Plans:

-- Length of treatment and choice of medication should be tailored to the patient’s specific needs and circumstances, with some clinicians advocating for lifelong treatment due to relapse risks.
+- The length of treatment and choice of medication should be tailored to the patient’s specific needs and circumstances, with some clinicians advocating for lifelong treatment due to relapse risks.

 - Group Therapy: